-We also have Sunday School at 9:30 a.m., a Sunday evening service at 6:00 p.m. and Wednesday Prayer Time at 7:00 p.m.
-We provide a children’s ministry, AWANA, on Sundays at 9:45 p.m. for children 2 years through 6th grade.
+We also have Sunday School for all ages at 9:30 a.m., a Sunday evening service at 6:00 p.m. and Wednesday Prayer Time at 7:00 p.m.
+We provide children’s ministry during our 10:30 a.m Sunday morning service and AWANA on Sundays at 5:45 p.m. for children 2 years through 6th grade.
 We hope to continue to restart many of our other services and ministries as safety and wisdom allow.

 Greeters will welcome all attendees.
 We discourage handshaking and hugs at this time.
 Please maintain a six foot social distance.
 Safety team members will continue to lock exterior doors after each service has started.

 Please pick up a program on a table inside the lobby.

 No offering plates will be passed during the service.
 Please use the GIVING BOX in the church lobby for donations and Connection Cards.